jloan/e107v2/_posts/2019-05-06-one-page-sabrina.md

 We began the quarter with a reading and discussion of [*prototyping* as an approach](https://digitalpedagogy.mla.hcommons.org/keywords/prototype/) to doing work in the humanities like writing about literature.
 As a starting point for this work we prototyped a response to Kathleen Yancey's ["Writing in the 21st Century."](https://www.nwp.org/cs/public/print/resource/2852)

-The case I made to you about prototyping as part of our work in an Enlish class, as part of work in writing about literature was that prototyping encourages us to create/develop what does not yet exist, and in the work of writing about literarure, our challenge is pose and explore questions that may not yet exist.
+The case I made to you about prototyping as part of our work in an English class was that prototyping encourages us to create/develop what does not yet exist, and in the work of writing about literarure, our challenge is pose and explore questions that may not yet exist.
 When we write about literature, our challenge is to go beyond simple summary of what happened in a particular work, but to create new and interesting queations to explore in relation to that work.

 ## Here's Your Challenge